NijiDigital/gyro/README.md

 _To define a User Info key in Xcode's xcdatamodel editor, select the entity or attribute you want to add a User Info to, then select the 3rd tab in the inspector on the right ("Data Model Inspector", or Cmd-Alt-3), and fill the information you want in the "User Info" section there._

-With the help of these "user infos", you will be able to give DBGenerator extra information about your model classes.
+With the help of these "user infos", you will be able to give Gyro extra information about your model classes.
 For example, you can tell which attribute is the primary key, the attributes to ignore, the JSON mappings, …

-Below are details about how to annotate your `.xcdatamodel` entities and attributes to be able to leverage each Realm features when generating your Realm models with DBGenerator.
+Below are details about how to annotate your `.xcdatamodel` entities and attributes to be able to leverage each Realm features when generating your Realm models with Gyro.

 ---